gluppler/S-NES-BOY/GETTINGSTARTED.md

-# Getting Started with S-NES Development on Linux
+# Getting Started with S-NES-BOY Development on Linux

-Complete guide to setting up a development environment for NES, SNES, and Famicom programming on Linux.
+Complete guide to setting up a development environment for NES, SNES, and Game Boy programming on Linux.
 This guide is **Linux-only** and assumes a modern Linux distribution.
-Part of the S-NES codebase.
+Part of the S-NES-BOY codebase.

 ## Prerequisites